 - Co-led a collaborative overview of child and family services at the Child Development Resource Center and Tla’amin Health, with Marlane Christensen.
 (Tla’amin Nation, 2019)

 - Collaborated on a proposal for expanded and accessible childcare spaces.
 (Tla’amin Nation, 2019)

 Life promotion and suicide prevention

-- Project lead for research related to youth suicide prevention and social media, with Dr. Jennifer White.
+- Project lead for research related to youth suicide prevention and life promotion in online places, with Dr. Jennifer White.
 (Canadian Mental Health Association, BC Division, 2020)

 - Lead researcher/writer for a federally funded web-based project (wisepractices.ca) led by Dr. Ed Connors and Dr. Jennifer White.
 The website promotes life among First Nations youth by connecting young people with purpose, hope, meaning, and belonging.
 (Indigenous Services Canada, 2016-2020)

 - Research assistant for inquiry into young people’s experiences of suicide risk assessment, led by Dr. Jennifer White.
 (Ministry of Children and Family Development, 2015-2016)

 - Lead researcher for qathet Inclusive Manufacturing Pilot Project, a social enterprise researching an inclusive employment model with support from WorkBC and Victoria Foundation. (inclusion Powell River, Powell River, BC, 2020-2022)

 - Development of BCMF 2021-2024 Strategic Plan (BC Metis Federation, 2020)